 WATCHMAN™ - Alternative to Blood Thinners

 Our heart team at CHI St. Vincent was one of the first in Arkansas to offer the WATCHMAN™ device to treat Atrial Fibrillation (AFib).
-This device provides an alternative to blood-thinners for preventing strokes.
-Long-term warfarin therapy is not appropriate for every patient.
+The WATCHMAN device provides an alternative to blood-thinners for preventing strokes.
+Long-term Warfarin therapy is not appropriate for every patient.
 For some patients this therapy carries a significant risk for bleeding complications.